 Schedule III Substances

-Licensed doctors often prescribe Schedule III substances, which maybe possibly be addictive.
-These drugs include Vicodine, hydrocodone, ketamine and anabolic steroids.
+Licensed doctors often prescribe Schedule III substances, which may possibly be addictive.
+These drugs include Vicodin, hydrocodone, ketamine, and anabolic steroids.
 Possessing these substances is considered a Class I misdemeanor that is punishable by up to 12 months in prisons and up to $2,500 in fines.

 Schedule IV Substances

 Schedule IV substances also represent prescription medications that may be addictive and include Xanax, Valium, or Rohypnol.
 Possession of these substances may impose a Class 2 misdemeanor charge that is punishable by up to six months in prison and up to $1,000 in fines.

 Prescription code medicines and cough syrup containing codeine form the bulk of this classification.
 Possession results in a Class 3 misdemeanor with fines of up to $250.

 The risk of addiction and potential danger from Schedule V drugs is minimal, with arguably the most well-known substance in this classification being marijuana.
 The amount is irrelevant for a first offense, which imposes a misdemeanor charge.
 The penalty may land you in jail for up to 30 days and fine you up to $500.
 Subsequent offenses are still misdemeanors but may increase the penalty to one year in prison or $2,500 in fines.

 Countering any drug charges will depend on the circumstances involved in the individual case.
 Among the possible challenges are the arrest itself, entrapment, whether the substances belonged to someone else, the classification of the substance by crime lab analysis, how the search and seizure led to the arrest, and whether the drugs were planted.
 The only way you can be sure of your options and learn your rights under the law is to consult with an attorney.